dylanreed/dylan.blog/_posts/2004-10-25-i-hate-my-knee.markdown

 - Injuries
 comments: []
 ---

-<p>My Left knee to be exact.
+My Left knee to be exact.
 I have aparently hurt my knee and am having surgery on it on friday.
 Woohoo.
-Please send all get well cards to dylan.reed@gmail.com including all sympathy amazon.com or itunes gift certificates.</p>
+Please send all get well cards to dylan.reed@gmail.com including all sympathy amazon.com or itunes gift certificates.

-<p>thanks</p>
+thanks

-<p>dylan</p>
+dylan